ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Related Work

-\paragraph{Text-augmented GNN training.} Initial node representations in inductive graph models are often created from the text associated with each node, as in the bag-of-words vectors employed in the popular Pubmed \cite{senCollectiveClassificationNetwork2008}, Cora \cite{mccallumAutomatingConstructionInternet2000}, and Citeseer \cite{gilesCiteSeerAutomaticCitation1998} benchmarks.
-Text data is also incorporated into node representations in other ways: for example, \citet{yangNetworkRepresentationLearning2015} extend the DeepWalk algorithm to incorporate text features into node representations; \citet{liuContentNodeSelfTranslation2018} learn node embeddings in a seq2seq framework with inputs based on texts associated with the nodes; \citet{tuCANEContextAwareNetwork2017} use a selective attention mechanism to generate text-informed node embeddings for particular social contexts.
-These models do not also learn graph-informed text representations. \citet{zhangUserProfilePreserving2017} leverage kernel methods to construct node representations from user profile information in a way that incorporates network structure.
-Other approaches include extracting graphs from entity co-occurrence in texts and modeling them \cite{zhangTextGraphTransformer2020, wallerQuantifyingSocialOrganization2021}.
+Text data can be incorporated into the learning of GNN representations in various ways.
+For example, \citet{yangNetworkRepresentationLearning2015} extend the DeepWalk algorithm to incorporate text features into node representations. \citet{liuContentNodeSelfTranslation2018} develop a seq2seq framework which learns node embeddings with inputs based on texts associated with the nodes. \citet{tuCANEContextAwareNetwork2017} use a selective attention mechanism to generate text-informed node embeddings for particular social contexts. \citet{zhangUserProfilePreserving2017} leverage kernel methods to construct node representations from user profile information in a way that incorporates network structure.
+Other methods include extracting graphs from entity co-occurrence in texts and modeling them \citep{zhangTextGraphTransformer2020, wallerQuantifyingSocialOrganization2021}.
+However, these approaches are limited in that, while they learn to represent nodes, they do not also learn graph-informed text representations.